Three Mile Cross

-Three Mile Cross is a village in the Borough of Wokingham, Berkshire, England, around 3 mi to the south of Reading town centre.
-Along with the adjoining village of Spencers Wood to the south, it forms a part of the civil parish of Shinfield.
-The Village also is home to the Mereoak Park & Ride & Mereoak Park.
+Three Mile Cross is a village in the Borough of Wokingham, Berkshire, England.
+It's around 3 mi to the south of Reading town centre, giving it its name.
+Along with the adjoining village of Spencers Wood to the south and Mereoak to the north, it forms a part of the civil parish of Shinfield.

 In the 1960s, the M4 Motorway was built and became an artificial barrier between the village and Reading.
 In the 1980s, the A33 Swallowfield Bypass severed roads to the Estate of Mereoak park lying in the Reading direction.

 History

 Three Mile Cross is best known as the home of the famous 19th-century author, Mary Russell Mitford who wrote a five-volume book of literary sketches entitled Our Village, which is a series of stories and essays largely about the setting and people of Three Mile Cross.
 Just to the north-west of the village is the area of five manors called Hartley.
-During the 13th century, the college of St Nicholas de Vaux in Salisbury was Lord of the Manor of Hartley Dummer.
+During the 13th century, the college of St Nicholas de Vaux in Salisbury was Lord of the manor of Hartley Dummer.
 At the Dissolution of the Monasteries, Henry VIII granted this manor for purchase by Sir John Williams (later Lord Williams of Thame).
 After his death in 1559, his possessions were passed to his daughters.
 Through various sales and transfers, other major landowners declaring ownership of the area in their title deeds include the Norreyses of Rycote, the Earls of Abingdon, the Jameses of Denford and the Benyons of Englefield.